tiagocmendes/restaurant-rpc/README.md

-# restaurante-drive-through-tiagocmendes
+# restaurant-rpc
 ### Distributed Systems | UA 2018/2019

-**Description:** Repository for implementing a drive-through restaurant using Python
+**Description:** This repository implements a drive-through restaurant using a centralized distributed system architecture based on remote procedure calls.

 * Create a virtual environment and install requirements:
 ```console